To the Members of Shriram Finance Limited Basis for Opinion

 |

-understood the methodology and policy laid down and implemented by the Company in this regards along with its compliance on sample basis.
+understood the methodology and policy laid down and implemented by the Company in this regard along with its compliance on sample basis.

 |

-6. The Company’s Board of Directors are responsible for the other information.
-The other information comprises the information included in the Company’s annual report but does not include the Standalone Financial Statements and our auditors’ report thereon.
+6. The Company’s Board of Directors is responsible for the preparation of other information.
+The other information comprises the information included in the Board’s Report, (including annexures thereto), and Management Discussion and Analysis (“MD&A”) (collectively referred to as “Other Information”), but does not include the Standalone Financial Statements and our auditor’s report thereon.

-7. Our opinion on the Standalone Financial Statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the Standalone Financial Statements does not cover the Other Information and we do not express any form of assurance conclusion thereon.

-8. In connection with our audit of the Standalone Financial Statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the Standalone Financial Statements, or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+In connection with our audit of the Standalone Financial Statements, our responsibility is to read the Other Information and, in doing so, consider whether the Other Information is materially inconsistent with the Standalone Financial Statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.
+If, based on the work

 Responsibilities of Management and Those Charged with